 Faculty members are involved in all aspects of academic assessment at the programmatic, departmental, and campus-wide level.
 The implementation of the McDaniel Plan led to the formation of a new standing committee, the Academic Assessment Committee.
 Elected by the faculty, the AAC is composed of five full-time faculty members representing disciplines in the social sciences, humanities, and natural sciences (Provost serves as an ex-officio member without a vote).
-The AAC's goals are to (a) foster sound assessments of the College's academic programs, (b) encourage the collection of data that lead to action, (c) collect departmental assessment plans and reports, responding to them as necessary, (d) assemble a work group annually to assess general education outcomes and determine which outcome to assess, (e) maintain continuity between annual general education assessments, (f) ensure that the College examines findings from the general education assessments and pursues further assessments in areas of concern as needed, and (g) prepare the fifth-year report on general education assessment.
+The AAC's goals are to (a) foster sound assessments of the College's academic programs, (b) encourage the collection of data that lead to action, (c) collect departmental assessment plans and reports, responding to them as necessary, (d) assemble a work group annually to assess general education outcomes and determine which outcome to assess, (e) maintain continuity between annual general education assessments, (f) ensure that the College examines findings from the general education assessments and pursues further assessment.
 The first fifth-year report will be prepared by the AAC in AY 2012-13 and presented to the April Faculty Meeting in 2013.
 For more on assessment at the College see Chapter 4.